dbader13/academic-kickstart/content/authors/yin-zhaoming/_index.md

 University under the supervision of Shiwen Yu for NLP research.
 Then he headed for Atlanta at GaTech and earned his PhD degree in the area of combinatorial research for bioinformatics and graph analysis advised by Prof David A. Bader.
-Zhaoming got my first job at Oracle in the Bay area working on Golden Gate, a data base replication software.
+Zhaoming got his first job at Oracle in the Bay area working on Golden Gate, a data base replication software.
 Two and half years later, he moved back to China and lives in Hangzhou, and worked in Alibaba Cloud on ODPS -- a big data platform.
 After short stint at